CodemateLtd/Koffeemate/README.md

 Now you can open the project in Android Studio.

 Install the app to an old phone, glue it to a wall near a coffee machine and enjoy!

+# Contributing

+We'd love to have you contribute, and we do not have any strict rules.

+However, here's some tips for a great start:

+* We love PR's related to test coverage / code cleanliness improvements.
+* Out of ideas?
+Look for the [issue tracker](https://github.com/roughike/Koffeemate/issues) for something to do.
+Tell if want to do something, and we'll assign it to you.
+* If you have something big in mind, create an issue first.
+Major functionality changes might not necessarily get merged.

 # License